 Contact UCM’s media specialists for assistance and advice when it comes to communicating news about your project with local, state, regional, and national media.

 The University’s centralized calendar also supplies content to the University’s homepage and promotes event information daily through the Twitter handle @OHIO_CUE.

 Gabrielle Johnston manages the official University Twitter feed ( @ohiou ), Facebook page, Google+ account, and Instagram account.
 If you have accounts on these sites, inform Gabrielle via e-mail of your intended social media posting schedule, and she will assist you by retweeting and/or reposting as scheduling allows.
 Gabrielle also manages the SM3 (social media managers) group and can help share information about your social media efforts for widespread support.

 For a fee, UCM can create videos for the University’s YouTube channel as well as embedding in Compass stories and on other University Web pages.

 For a fee, UCM can design and coordinate printing of posters, fliers, and other media.
 Allow at least six weeks from project initiation to finished product.

 For a nominal weekly fee, you can have a slide appear on the digital displays in Baker University Center.
-Click here for information.
-For a fee, UCM can design a slide for you.
+More information is available on the Event Services website for Baker University Center.
+For a fee, UCM can design a customized screen for you.